Connect with us

 Site inspection and photography

-The devices are able to capture detailed, close-up images that are impossible with a photographer on the ground or in a helicopter.
+The devices can capture detailed, close-up images that are impossible with a photographer on the ground or in a helicopter.

 “It is also a much safer solution than taking pictures from a crane and more affordable than a helicopter flight,” Burton says.